CorporateRewards/docs-myrewards/source/includes/api/performance/_reward_points.md

 Parameter | Type | Description
 --------- | ---- | -----------
-user_group_ids | array | An array of all of the user groups that should be eligible for the reward point. quantity | integer | The quantity that must be claimed to qualify for the reward point. points_per_quantity | integer | The number of points to award per quantity. date_from | date | The date the reward point is eligible from. date_to | date | The date the reward point is eligible to.
+user_group_ids | array | An array of all of the user groups that should be eligible for the reward point. quantity | integer | The quantity that must be claimed to qualify for the reward point.
+This must be 1 if returns are enabled on your promotion. points_per_quantity | integer | The number of points to award per quantity. date_from | date | The date the reward point is eligible from. date_to | date | The date the reward point is eligible to.